 10: GOD (ELKM)’s judgment is even to all like water.

-The second verse in Genesis says, “the wind (spirit) of ELoHiM was hovering over the waters…” (Genesis 1:2) implying that –
+The verse says (Chapter 1:2) “The wind (spirit) of ELoHiM was hovering over the waters…” implying that –

 1. ELHM’s Throne of Judgment hovers over the waters

 2. ELHM would use Water as a whip, as in Noah’s Flood

 3.ELHM’s Justice penetrates everything like water.

 4. ELHM’s justice is even and equal to all, like water’s surface

 11. GOD (ELKM) judges by our deeds, rather than by character.

 GOD (ELKM) weights our deeds on His “scale,” our merits on one side and our sins on the other.
 The tilt of the scale would determine our verdict-

 we are righteous (tza-dik) if we’ve won our trial .